chancehudson/ashlang/README.md

 ## What is the name?

-I didn't choose the name ashlang copmpletely randomly.
+I didn't choose the name ashlang completely randomly.

 If I did would the file extension stand for "arithmetic symbol hierarchy"?